drvinceknight/pfm/book/tools-for-mathematics/02-algebra/how/main.md

 ## How to factor an expression

-We use the `sympy.factor` tool to factor expressions.
+Use the `sympy.factor` tool to factor expressions.

 ````{tip}
 ```